ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 # Overview

-The main purpose of this lab is to practice, as pairs, a few skills involving Python, Unix, and github.
+The main purpose of this lab is to practice, as pairs, a few skills involving Python, Linux, and github.

 # Partner structure for {{page.num}}

 You will work with a partner for the programming part of this lab.
-However, you should work through the Unix part of this lab by yourself.
+However, you should work through the Linux part of this lab by yourself.
 You should work next to your partner, making sure you both understand what you are doing.

 # More specific Learning Objectives